HuLunTunTao/NetlifyDeploy/README.md

 # Netlify Deploy (VS Code Extension)

-Upload and deploy a static project to Netlify without using the CLI.
+A simple plugin for uploading and redeploying Netlify projects with one click, without using the CLI.

 ## Features
 - PAT-based authentication stored in VS Code SecretStorage.